Everywhere local solubility for hypersurfaces in products of projective spaces: Introduction

 Let $V$ be a variety defined over $\Q$.
 The study of rational points on $V$ often involves determining the local points $V(\Q_\nu)$ for completions $\Q_\nu$ of $\Q$.
 We say that $V$ is {\em (globally) soluble} if the set $V(\Q)$ of rational points is nonempty, and $V$ is \textit{everywhere locally soluble} if the set $V(\Q_\nu)$ is nonempty for all places $\nu \leq \infty$ of $\Q$.

 Poonen and Voloch \cite{PV} show that a positive proportion of all hypersurfaces in $\PP^n$ of fixed degree $d$ are everywhere locally soluble for $n, d \geq 2$ and $(n,d) \neq (2,2)$.
 In particular, they prove that this proportion (as a limit) is exactly the product $c = \prod_\nu c_\nu > 0$ of local factors $c_\nu$, where $c_\nu$ is the proportion of hypersurfaces that have a $\Q_\nu$-point.
 In \cite{BBL}, Bright, Browning, and Loughran generalized this theorem to other families of varieties.
-Poonen and Voloch also conjecture that the proportion of globally soluble hypersurfaces is $c$ when $2 \leq d \leq n$, and is $0$ when $d > n + 1$.
+Poonen and Voloch also conjecture that the proportion of globally soluble hypersurfaces is $c$ when $2 \leq d \leq n$ (with $c=0$ when $(n,d) = (2,2)$), and is $0$ when $d > n + 1$.
 This conjecture implies that the Hasse principle is true for $100\%$ and for $0\%$ of the everywhere locally soluble hypersurfaces in the two cases, respectively.
-Browning, Le Boudec, and Sawin \cite{TimPierreWill} have recently proved this conjecture for $n \geq d+2$, i.e., that the Hasse principle is true $100\%$ of the time for Fano hypersurfaces of degree $d$ in $\PP^n$ with $n \geq d+2$.
+Browning, Le~Boudec, and Sawin \cite{TimPierreWill} have recently proved this conjecture for $2 \leq d \leq n$ and $(n,d) \neq (3,3)$, i.e., that the Hasse principle is satisfied $100\%$ of the time for Fano hypersurfaces of degree $d$ and dimension at least $3$ in $\PP^n$.

 However, Poonen and Voloch \cite{PV} do not make any conjectures about local versus global solubility in the boundary (Calabi-Yau) case where $d = n+1$; this case is perhaps the most interesting and the most mysterious.
 The simplest of these cases, that of plane cubics ($d = 3$ and $n = 2$), has been studied by Bhargava, Cremona, and the first author \cite{BCF-hassecubic}, in which the authors explicitly compute the proportion $c$ of everywhere locally soluble plane cubics; the same authors \cite{BCF-binaryquartic} also study the proportion of everywhere locally soluble hyperelliptic curves.
 In addition, Bhargava \cite{manjul-hassecubic} shows that a positive proportion of plane cubics fail the Hasse principle and a positive proportion satisfy the Hasse principle.